-Ariana Grande No Longer Dating Mac Miller, Says They’re Still ‘Good Friends’
+Ariana Grande No Longer Dating Mac Miller, Says They’re Still ‘Good Friends,’ Reported ‘People’

 Pop princess Ariana Grande has been lucky on the charts, but not so lucky in love.

-According to People Magazine, she and her sometime boyfriend, Mac Miller, have pulled the plug on their relationship.
+According to People Magazine, she and her sometimes boyfriend, Mac Miller, have pulled the plug on their relationship.

-The outlet confirmed that the duo — who first went public in September 2016 after they collaborated on their hit single, “The Way,” three years prior — split, but “amicably.”
+The outlet confirmed that the duo — who first went public in September 2016 after they collaborated on their hit single, “The Way,” three years prior — split but “amicably.”

 According to a representative for Ariana Grande, it was their “busy schedules” that kept them apart.